TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/dashboard.md

 <ul>
 <li>
 <details>
-<summary>Blank screen on restore zoom in API activity dashboard</summary>
+<summary>Fixed Issue with Restore Zooming in API Activity Dashboard</summary>

-Resolved an issue where restoring zoom on charts in the API Activity Dashboard resulted in a blank display.
+Resolved a bug where clicking "Restore zooming to initial state" in the API Activity Dashboard would cause the graph to show blank instead of resetting to the initial zoom level.
+This fix ensures that users can now correctly restore the default zoom state in all charts on the Dashboard.
 </details>
 </li>
 <li>